Proglang-Uni-Freiburg/minirust/README.md

     patterns: [DeconstructedPattern]
 ) -> bool {
     // base case
-    // if there is no pattern left in pattern if patterns.is_empty() {
+    // if there is no pattern left in patterns if patterns.is_empty() {
         // if matrix is empty the list of patterns was useful return matrix.is_empty()